Wells Fargo Bank: An American icon since 1852

-Wells Fargo has grown to become the nation's fourth-largest holding company, in terms of assets, as of Dec.
-31, 2014.
+Wells Fargo has grown to become the nation's No. 1 financial services company in both the number of total locations (8,600) and number of branches (more than 6,000).
 It has also been the recipient of numerous awards and recognitions.
-In 2014, the company was named Fortune Magazine's 29th biggest U.S. corporation.

-The company reports it had 70 million customers, according to its 2014 report.
-Wells Fargo employs almost 265,000 full-time equivalent employees to serve them.
-In addition, the bank has an ATM network that includes about 12,500 machines where customers can conveniently access their funds.
+The company reports it had 70 million customers, according to its annual report.
+Wells Fargo employs almost 269,000 employees to serve them.
+In addition, the bank has an ATM network that includes about 13,000 machines where customers can conveniently access their funds.